 - 1/3 cup lemon juice (from 2 to 3 lemons)

 - 1 teaspoon grated zest from 1 lemon, preferably organic

 - 1 tablespoon unsalted butter

-- Confectioners’ sugar, for dusting
+- Confectioners’ sugar for dusting

-- Follow the recipe for Lemon Souffle, substituting 1 tablespoon grated zest from 1 orange for the lemon zest, and 1/3 cup orange juice for the lemon juice.
-Gently fold 1 ounce finely grated bittersweet chocolate (about 1/2 cup) into the souffle batter after incorporating all of the whites in step 3.
+Chocolate-Orange SouffleGrating the chocolate fine is key here; we find it easiest to use either a rasp grater or the fine holes of a box grater.
+Follow the recipe, substituting 1 tablespoon grated zest from 1 orange (preferably organic) for the lemon zest and 1/3 cup orange juice for the lemon juice.
+Gently fold 1 ounce finely grated bittersweet chocolate (about 1/2 cup) into the souffle batter after incorporating all of the whites.

 Despite wanting to keep eating, we refrigerated a small portion of the souffle, thinking that it probably wasn’t going to work as a leftover.
 The next morning our souffle was a bit more like a (very fallen) piece of light lemon cake.
 It was delicious!
 Just writing about this makes me want to go directly into the kitchen and make another soufflé.
 I bought more eggs today so I can do just that.
 Right now.